tock/tock-www/_pages/tockworld6/tutorial.md

 ## Tutorial Sessions

-The tutorial will be organized around three specific sessions with dedicated topics.
+The tutorial will be organized around three steps in one overarching theme: the creation of a USB security key.

-### Session 1: Kernel Capsules
+### Session 1: HOTP Application

+We will start by using and improving a userspace application that implements an HOTP security token.
+Consistent with other operating systems, Tock considers applications interdependently of the kernel, and as such applications can be written in any programming language (although we'll use C for this tutorial).
+Importantly, the Tock kernel guarantees (as part of the thread model) that applications cannot maliciously affect other applications or the kernel.

+### Session 2: Encryption Oracle Capsule

-In this session we will modify and customize the Tock kernel by developing our own capsule.
+In this session we will improve our security key by developing our own kernel capsule which is capable of encrypting and decrypting HOTP secrets.
 This will introduce the Tock threat model and how Tock's architecture helps minimize potentially buggy code in the Tock kernel.
 As Tock is written in Rust, this session will introduce the subset of Rust (i.e. no dynamic memory allocation) used in the kernel, as well as some Rust programming concepts.

-### Session 2: Userland Applications

-The Tock operating system exposes a system call interface between kernelspace and userspace, and in this session we will explore developing applications that run on top of Tock.
-Consistent with other operating systems, Tock considers applications interdependently of the kernel, and as such applications can be written in any programming language.
-Importantly, the Tock kernel guarantees (as part of the thread model) that applications cannot maliciously affect other applications or the kernel.

-### Session 3: System Demo
+### Session 3: Access Control

-Building on the first two sessions, in the third session we will build a realistic, security-focused device using Tock.
-Each participant will develop a security USB key which can be used for secure logins with one time passwords.
+Building on the first two sessions, in the third session we will implement access control in Tock to limit which applications can run on our USB security key and ensure that only allowed apps have access to the encryption oracle capsule we developed.